OT

 When a Unix shell sees set VARIABLE=value at the start of a command, it doesn't recognize set as a variable assignment — it looks for a program called set, can't find one, and crashes.
 That's your error.

 The practical impact: In a team with mixed operating systems, a developer can commit working npm scripts, and their teammate — running macOS or Linux — literally cannot start the project.
 I've seen this stall entire sprints while everyone points fingers at "environment issues."
 It's always this.
-It's almost always this.

 The Fix: cross-env